Skip to main content

 ALBUQUERQUE – Teens celebrated Halloween in June at a free dance night on Albuquerque’s Westside.
 “Summerween” a Summer of Nonviolence event from the Bernalillo County, City of Albuquerque, Albuquerque Community Safety in collaboration with Aaliyah Summer Nights, took place Tuesday night at the Oasis Event Center.

-Attendees enjoyed a night of dancing to a live DJ from Locker#505 and many dressed up in costumes adding to the festive environment.
+Attendees enjoyed a night of dancing to a live DJs: DJ Malcolm X, DJ Battle and DJ Mischievous, and were treated to a dance performance by RNS Dance Company.
+Many youth also dressed up in costumes adding to the festive environment.

 Attendees who took the pledge of nonviolence received a commemorative “I Pledge” Summer of Nonviolence t-shirt.
 The pledge is a commitment to engaging in positive actions and promoting peace throughout the summer.